blu3b0lt/notify-quote/README.md

 >3. python notify-quote.py

 #Configuration
-Two languages "English"  and "Russian" are supported, language can be configured using **lang** property in ***config.json*** to en or ru for English or Russian respectively.
+1. Two languages "English"  and "Russian" are supported, language can be configured using **lang** property in ***config.json*** to en or ru for English or Russian respectively.

+2. Delay between quotes is controlled by **delay** property, specify time in seconds.

 #TO DO:
 >1.
 Offline Support by caching quotes